EnhancingLowLightVideos/ICCV_rebuttal/main.md

 ![](pic/modelvalue_im.bmp)

-> Fig. 4 Comparisons on the model including only read noise, photon noise , dark noise(RPD) and the proposed noise model.
+> Fig. 4 Comparisons on the model including only read noise, photon noise, and dark noise (RPD).
->

 Thank \#R2 for your suggestion.
 To verify the effectiveness of the proposed noise model, we train the network of [TOFlow](https://arxiv.org/abs/1711.09078) and our network model upon basic practical noise model (Eq.~1) and the proposed noise model.
 As show in Fig. 4, with the same network (i.e. TOFlow or our network), the results of proposed noise model are of the best quality in terms of much less chrominance artifacts, more structural details and higher contrast.